technickle/open-data-resources/legislation.md

 # Proposed Legislation impacting Technology, Data, Reporting and/or Transparency

 This is not intended to be an exhaustive list.
-See also [enacted laws](nys-data-laws.html) for similar laws which have already been passed.
+See also [enacted laws](enacted-laws.html) for laws which are already in effect.

 ## Directly Related